HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 ##### Score
 The index only relative to the works i might be interested in.
 ##### Not Score
 The projects need not be 'awesome' as those 'Awesome XXX project' listed.
-The index would be a try of complete list of Rust Language project even it might be *complete* if nutcases are enough to fulfill the impossible task.
+The index would not be a try of complete list of Rust Language project.

 ## Search Method Description
 The results cames from search feature of github UI and keyword as 'Rust' and filter as 'Rust Language'.